 In other words, don’t get discouraged if you kill a plant.
 They don’t grow on trees – a good lot of them are trees!
-There are multitudes of microclimates throughout any area so you may have to try a couple of different situations to find out what the plant needs to be at its best.
-And yes, it may discouraging but, out of your learning curve, you create opportunities.
+There are multitudes of microclimates throughout any region so you may have to try a couple of different situations to find out what the plant needs.
+And yes, it may discouraging but, out of your learning curve, you create opportunities!

 Leggy branches – The plant wants more light.
 Move closer to the light source or out in the sun more.
 Wait to see new growth at the crown of the plant (the base) before shearing back the leggy branches and then the plant should flush in nicely.